Diane Anderson-Minshall

 Diane Anderson-Minshall (born March 19, 1968) is an American journalist and author best known for writing about lesbian, gay, bisexual, and transgender subjects.
-She is the first female CEO of Pride Media.
-She is also the editorial director of The Advocate and Chill magazines, the editor-in-chief of HIV Plus magazine, while still contributing editor to OutTraveler.
-Diane co-authored the 2014 memoir Queerly Beloved about her relationship with her husband Jacob Anderson-Minshall throughout his gender transition.
+She was the first female CEO of Pride Media, publisher of The Advocate, Out, HIV Plus and other LGBTQ-focused magazines and websites.
+She also co-authored the award-winning 2014 memoir Queerly Beloved: A Love Story Across Genders, documenting her relationship with her husband Jacob Anderson-Minshall throughout his gender transition.
+As of August, 2025, she was Executive Director of GALECA: The Society of LGBTQ Entertainment Critics and its Dorian Awards.